Erica Stanford: Immigration

+Royal Commission of Inquiry into Abuse in Care

+As Minister in charge of the Royal Commission of Inquiry into Abuse in Care, Stanford announced on 30 October 2024 that the Government would address a parity issue in a NZ$6.5 million compensation settlement with 95 Lake Alice Hospital survivors in 2001.
+Survivors received an average of NZ$41,000 in individual payments, with NZ$27,000 being deducted in legal fees for each claimant.
+Further claimants received an average of NZ$70,000 since the New Zealand Crown covered their legal costs.
+While Stanford confirmed that survivors would be reimbursed between NZ$15,000 and NZ$55,000 each, these reimbursements would not be adjusted for inflation.

+On 18 December 2024, Stanford announced that the Government would offer survivors of torture at Lake Alice Hospital a lump payment of at least NZ$150,000, having set aside NZ$22.68 million for the redress scheme.
+In addition, survivors could request for an individual assessment from an independent arbitrator.

+On 19 February 2025, Stanford confirmed that the Government had established a NZ$2 million dual purpose fund to honour children who had died in care in unmarked graves and to support community initiatives for abuse survivors.

+Views and positions

 In her maiden speech Stanford spoke on matters of conservation, sustainability, marriage based on love rather than gender, and a desire to see political parties work with one another to seek enduring, practical solutions.
 In a 2018 interview, she said her priorities in her first term included resourcing police stations in her electorate, improving local roading projects, and supporting local schools.

 Stanford's political views sit on the progressive side of the National Party.
 She supported decriminalising abortion and allowing euthanasia in conscience votes in 2019.
 She has sat on the environmental select committee and has been involved in developing National's environmental policies.
 In 2019 she supported students who were striking for climate action, despite her party leader and many other National MPs initially opposing them.
 She believes that the Green Party could work with National, saying that if the Greens "could just relax a little bit... they could do so much good."
 Stanford says that her blood "runs blue and it always will", but acknowledges a touch of green, saying "maybe it's a tealy blue".